suvinay17/NGram/README.md

        arg[4] : String Token, the input token that you want to look for when calculating n-1 gram probability with history. eg: Sam

        arg[5] : String History, please follow the correct way to input this, anything entered in this argument must start with a " quotation marks and end with                     quotation marks.
 Example usage: "My name is Sam."

+ Design choices: 1.
+The input string History is treated as one sentence, and hence only has one set of start of line and end of line tokens.
+A future improvement                       would be to allow for multiple sentences in the history.